realmayus/anki_forvo_dl/README.md

 Other shortcuts:
 - ctrl + F: Open forvo window
 - ctrl + shift + F: Add top pronunciation
+- ctrl + s: Open a dialog for entering a custom search term; this can be handy if you want to have e.g. "to discover" on your note, but forvo only has "discover".

 <b>Using the bulk-add mode</b>